 Please remember that this is guidance only, and that professional judgement needs to be exercised in each case based on the circumstances presented.

-If the outcome of the interview is generally positive, please evidence the DBS forms.
+If the outcome of the visit is generally positive, please evidence the DBS forms.

 4. Write up Visit